-1. Centre for Interventional Vascular Therapy, Division of Cardiology, New York-Presbyterian Hospital/Columbia University Medical Centre, New York, NY USA; Clinical Trials Centre, Cardiovascular Research Foundation, New York, NY, USA; St. Francis Hospital, Roslyn, NY, USA, United States 2.
-Department of Cardiology, Charité-University Medicine Berlin, Berlin, Germany; Berlin Institute of Health, Berlin, Germany; German Centre for Cardiovascular Research, Berlin, Germany 3.
-Center for Interventional Vascular Therapy, Division of Cardiology, NewYork-Presbyterian Hospital/Columbia University Medical Center, New York, NY USA; Clinical Trials Center, Cardiovascular Research Foundation, New York, NY USA 4.
-Clinical Trials Center, Cardiovascular Research Foundation, New York, NY USA 5.
-St. Francis Hospital, Roslyn, NY 6.
-Ospedale Papa Giovanni XXIII, Bergamo, Italy 7.
-Division of Cardiovascular Diseases, Scripps Clinic, La Jolla, CA 8.
-Royal Brompton Hospital, London, United Kingdom 9.
-Wakayama Medical University, Wakayama, Japan 10.
-San Giovanni Hospital and CLI Foundation, Rome, Italy 11.
-Harrington Heart & Vascular Institute, University Hospitals Cleveland Medical Center, Cleveland, OH 12.
-The Lambe Institute for Translational Research, NUI Galway, Galway, Ireland; Saolta University Healthcare Group, Galway, Ireland 13.
-Abbott Vascular, Santa Clara, CA 14.
-Clinical Trials Center, Cardiovascular Research Foundation, New York, NY USA; The Zena and Michael A. Wiener Cardiovascular Institute, Icahn School of Medicine at Mount Sinai, New York, NY
+1. Center for Interventional Vascular Therapy, Division of Cardiology, NewYork-Presbyterian Hospital/Columbia University Irving Medical Center, New York, NY, USA; 2.
+Clinical Trials Center, Cardiovascular Research Foundation, New York, NY, USA; 3.
+St. Francis Hospital, Roslyn, NY, USA; 4.
+Department of Cardiology, Charité-University Medicine Berlin, Berlin, Germany; 5.
+Berlin Institute of Health, Berlin, Germany; 6.
+German Centre for Cardiovascular Research, Berlin, Germany; 7.
+Ospedale Papa Giovanni XXIII, Bergamo, Italy; 8.
+Division of Cardiovascular Diseases, Scripps Clinic, La Jolla, CA, USA; 9.
+Royal Brompton Hospital, London, United Kingdom; 10.
+Wakayama Medical University, Wakayama, Japan; 11.
+San Giovanni Hospital and CLI Foundation, Rome, Italy; 12.
+Harrington Heart & Vascular Institute, University Hospitals Cleveland Medical Center, Cleveland, OH, USA; 13.
+The Lambe Institute for Translational Research, NUI Galway, Galway, Ireland; 14.
+Saolta University Healthcare Group, Galway, Ireland; 15.
+Abbott Vascular, Santa Clara, CA, USA; 16.
+The Zena and Michael A. Wiener Cardiovascular Institute, Icahn School of Medicine at Mount Sinai, New York, NY, USA

-AIMS: Randomized trials have demonstrated improvement in clinical outcomes with intravascular ultrasound (IVUS)-guided percutaneous coronary intervention (PCI) compared with angiography-guided PCI.
+Aims: Randomised trials have demonstrated improvement in clinical outcomes with intravascular ultrasound (IVUS)-guided percutaneous coronary intervention (PCI) compared with angiography-guided PCI.
 The ILUMIEN III trial demonstrated non-inferiority of an optical coherence tomography (OCT)- versus IVUS-guided PCI strategy in achieving similar post-PCI lumen dimensions.
-ILUMIEN IV is a large-scale, multicenter, randomized trial designed to demonstrate the superiority of OCT- versus angiography-guided stent implantation in patients with high-risk clinical characteristics (diabetes) and/or complex angiographic lesions in achieving larger post-PCI lumen dimensions and improving clinical outcomes.
+ILUMIEN IV is a large-scale, multicentre, randomised trial designed to demonstrate the superiority of OCT- versus angiography-guided stent implantation in patients with high-risk clinical characteristics (diabetes) and/or complex angiographic lesions in achieving larger post-PCI lumen dimensions and improving clinical outcomes.

-METHODS AND RESULTS: ILUMIEN IV is a prospective, single-blind clinical investigation that will randomize between 2490 and 3656 patients using an adaptive design to OCT-guided versus angiography-guided coronary stent implantation in a 1:1 ratio.
-The primary endpoints are: (1) Post-PCI minimal stent area assessed by OCT in each randomized arm, and (2) target vessel failure, the composite of cardiac death, target vessel myocardial infarction, or ischemia-driven target vessel revascularization.
-Clinical follow-up will continue for up to 2 years.
+Methods and results: ILUMIEN IV is a prospective, single-blind clinical investigation that will randomise between 2,490 and 3,656 patients using an adaptive design to OCT-guided versus angiography-guided coronary stent implantation in a 1:1 ratio.
+The primary endpoints are: (1) post-PCI minimal stent area assessed by OCT in each randomised arm, and (2) target vessel failure, the composite of cardiac death, target vessel myocardial infarction, or ischaemia-driven target vessel revascularisation.
+Clinical follow-up will continue for up to two years.
 The trial is currently enrolling, and the principal results are expected in 2022.

-CONCLUSIONS: The large-scale ILUMIEN IV randomized controlled trial will evaluate the effectiveness of OCT-guided versus angiography-guided PCI in improving post-PCI lumen dimensions and clinical outcomes in patients with diabetes and/or with complex coronary lesions.
+Conclusions: The large-scale ILUMIEN IV randomised controlled trial will evaluate the effectiveness of OCT-guided versus angiography-guided PCI in improving post-PCI lumen dimensions and clinical outcomes in patients with diabetes and/or with complex coronary lesions.
+Trial registration: NCT03507777